Keane97/springboot-backend-Template/README.md

 # springboot-backend
 Simple CRUD application using SPRING BOOT.
-Please note this project was ran and hosted locally.
+Please note this project was run and hosted locally.
+(Use this as a template API)

 Tools used:
 - Java 17